Home » Geography » Types of Winds

 2. The Westerlies

-In the middle latitudes (30 degrees -60 degrees) the circulation is that of sinking cold air.
-This air comes from the poles and the rising warm air that blows from the subtropical high-pressure belt.
-These winds are deflected due to Coriolis force and become westerly in both hemispheres.
-The deflected wind is called westerlies.
-These winds meet along the sub-polar low-pressure belt to raise high in the troposphere.
-From here, air moves away in both directions – towards the pole and equator.
-These winds start descending down above the sub-tropical high-pressure belt and polar high-pressure belt to form cells.
-These cells are called Ferrel cells and Polar cells respectively.
+In the middle latitudes (30 to 60 degrees), cold air from the poles sinks while warm air rises from the subtropical high-pressure area.
+These winds are deflected by the Coriolis effect, turning into westerlies in both hemispheres.
+The westerlies meet along the sub-polar low-pressure belt, where they rise into the troposphere.
+From there, the air moves away towards the poles and the equator, then descends again above the subtropical and polar high-pressure belts, forming Ferrel cells and Polar cells.

 3. The Polar Easterlies